GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/U2F.md

 ## Prerequisites
 - A Gluu Server ([installation instructions](../installation-guide/index.md));
 - [U2F interception script](https://github.com/GluuFederation/oxAuth/blob/master/Server/integrations/u2f/U2fExternalAuthenticator.py) (included in the default Gluu Server distribution);
 - At least one U2F device for testing, like one of the devices [listed below](#u2f-devices).
+- For Linux based operating system, a little modification required in udev rule, that is stated [below](#u2f-linux)

 ### U2F Devices
 Some well known U2F devices and manufacturers include: